colmpat/colmpat.github.io/README.md

 # About
-This is V2 of the class website for CS360 Intro to Data Visualization @[USFCA](https://www.usfca.edu).
+V2 of my personal website.

 ## Technologies
 Built using: